 We generally define a brand colour scheme when we design a brand identity.
 Your image can be monochrome but generally, there is a base colour that combines with two or three complementary colours (use a neutral palette of tones and maybe one accent colour to highlight).
 We’ll use this scheme to design your logo, brand materials like packaging and merchandising, advertising and promotion, social media visuals and your website.

-Discover how we used colours when we designed the brand identity of Bondi Meditation Centre; or why we used pink-orange colours to develop a Beach Life Festival website.
+Discover how we used colours when we designed the brand identity of Bondi Meditation Centre; or why we used pink-orange colours to develop the Beach Life Festival website.
 Peterson & Co connects brands with their targets through design and content.
 Get in touch.